techtinkerclub/techtinkerclub.github.io/_teacher_notes/2025-26/autumn/week-10-notes.md

 - An **array** can store **many related items** under one variable name.
 - Each item has a **position** called an **index** (starting at 0).
-- We can use a **random index** to pick a random element from the array.
+- We use a **random index** to pick a random element from the array.

 ---